Fighting for equality 'in a lonely world' -- Hope Solo

 The two-time Olympic champion and World Cup winner -- one of only three goalkeepers to have won the women's World Cup and Olympic gold -- admits that, toward the end of her career especially, she had become a thorn in US Soccer's side.

-"That's when they fired me," says the American, raising an eyebrow, holding eye contact.
+"That's when they fired me," says the American, raising an eyebrow.

 On a summer's morning in London, the immaculately dressed Solo is in a plush hotel in the shadow of the Tower of London as a guest speaker for the Foundation for Sports Integrity's inaugural conference.